erlingamble.com/ bookshelf

 "Lila - an Inquiry into Morals" (1991)

 Now we are on a sailing trip on the Hudson River downstreams to New York City.
 The travelling companion this time is the young woman Lila, whom he accidentally picks up in one of the harbours along the river.
-As in the first book the description of the journey is a minor part of the story, the bulk of the books is also this time a philosophical thriller.
+As in the first book the description of the journey is a minor part of the story, the bulk of the book is also this time a philosophical thriller.
 He continues to develop his thoughts from "The Motorcycle Book".
-Now he tries to put up a more complete framework for understanding of more or less everything - the universe and the laws that governs it, what we call inorganic materia, how life came into existence in a kind of disobedience to the laws of the universe, how life has developed from the very first primitive forms up to the so far most advanced species, that means the humans, how the humans in their turn have developed advanced societies that have given many of us a much better life, although they also control and manipulate us in a much higher degree than most of us have realized, and finally - the development of our ability to think and reflect about all of this, and thus also the ability to resists the restrictions these societies expose us to.
+Now he tries to put up a more complete framework for understanding of more or less everything - the universe and the laws that governs it, what we call inorganic materia, the mystery of how life came into existence in a kind of disobedience to the laws of the universe, how life has developed from the very first primitive forms up to the so far most advanced species, that means the humans, how the humans in their turn have developed advanced societies that have given many of us a much better life, although they also control and manipulate us in a much higher degree than most of us have realized, and finally - the development of our ability to think and reflect about all of this, and thus also the ability to resists the restrictions these societies expose us to.
 This framework he calls "Dynamic Quality", which he also describes as something similar to what the native american tribes called "The Great Spirit", referring to the great coherence they observed in nature.
-And the idea of this "Dynamic Quality" also comprehends an idea of its steadily growing higher forms of moral, as the subtitle suggests.
+And in this "Dynamic Quality" also lies the ground for a careful optimism: Even though mankind in these days are facing rather many and rather complex problems, in a broader perspective and over a long time, everything has been growing to the better.

 "On Quality - an Inquiry into Excellence" (2022)